Anton Wilhelm Amo: Philosophical career and later life

-Honors

-On 10 October 2020, Google celebrated him with a Google Doodle.
+Legacy

-In Stuttgart, an Anton Wilhelm Amo Square in front of the Stuttgart Labour Court was decided in 2022.
+In Stuttgart, an Anton Wilhelm Amo Square in front of the Stuttgart Labour Court was dedicated in 2022.

 At the end of January 2023, the square formerly known as "Lerchenplätzle" in front of the Stuttgart Labour Court in Johannesstraße was renamed "Anton-Wilhelm-Amo-Platz".

 In August 2020, in a context of "decolonization" of place names perceived to have racist origins, officials in the German capital Berlin proposed renaming Mohrenstraße to "Anton-Wilhelm-Amo-Straße" in his honor; the change was put into place in August 2025 after a lengthy legal battle.